-A new Strategic Transport plan ("STP") has been prepared and was adopted by the TfN Board on 20 March 2024.
+Our STP was approved and adopted by the TfN Board on 20 March 2024.
 The plan sets out the strategic outcomes for the region and the role that investment in the North's transport system has to play in delivering those outcomes.
-The STP includes specific 'right share metrics' against which progress will be monitored.
-The plan sets out a vision for improved connectivity across the wider region and is an ambitious transformational, pan northern strategy that seeks to secure long-term sustainable economic growth in the north.
+The STP includes specific 'right share' metrics against which progress will be monitored.
+The plan sets out a vision for improved connectivity across the wider region and is an ambitious, transformational, pan northern strategy that seeks to secure long-term sustainable economic growth in the north.